jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 After installing certbot and the Apache plugin, certificate generation is accomplished by:

-`certbot certonly --apache --noninteractive --agree-tos --email YOUR_EMAIL -d jellyfin.DOMAIN_NAME`
+`certbot certonly --apache --noninteractive --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME`

 Update the 'SSLCertificateFile' and 'SSLCertificateKeyFile' sections, then restart the service.